status-im/help.status.im/docs/en/status-communities/about-the-community-history-service.md

 The CHS relies solely on the messages stored in the community owner's computer as the source of archives.
 If you miss any messages, your members can't receive a copy via the CHS.
 To provide a complete history of messages, keep your Status desktop online every day or at least once every six days.

-Don't remove or edit archive files, as they're part of the CHS mechanism.
+Don't remove or edit `.torrent` files, as they're part of the CHS mechanism.

 In case your computer malfunctions and you can't get online, you can consider [setting up additional computers][manage-your-community-from-different-computers] to manage your community.
 But if you [move your community owner node][restore-your-status-community] from one computer to another, the archives created using the previous computer becomes unavailable.